megamsys/devcenter.megam.io/_posts/2017-06-09-Setting-up-OpenVPN-Clients.md

 ---
-title: "Setting up OpenVPN Clients"
+title: "Part 2- Setting up OpenVPN Clients"
 layout: post
 author: "saravanan"
 og_image_url: "https://devcenter.megam.io/res/gotalk-intro.png"
-description: "How to launch OpenVPN Client "
+description: "How to setup OpenVPN Client "
 ---

 ### Introduction

-A Virtual Private Network (VPN) allows you to traverse untrusted networks privately and securely as if you were on a private network.
-The traffic emerges from the VPN server and continues its journey to the destination.

-When combined with HTTPS connections, this setup allows you to secure your wireless logins and transactions.
-OpenVPN is a full-featured open source Secure Socket Layer (SSL) VPN solution that accommodates a wide range of configurations.
+OpenVPN is based on a client/server architecture.
+It must be installed on both VPN extremities, one is designated as server the other one as client.

- This tutorial will keep the installation and configuration steps as simple as possible.
+ This tutorial will help to install and configuration steps done in the client.

 [![img](https://s3-ap-southeast-1.amazonaws.com/megampub/images/vertice/DEPLOY-TO-MEGAM-VERTICE-BIG.png)](https://docs.megam.io/installation/prequisites/)